 In the simplest terms, we all know that it starts with us, individually — but we can hardly afford to wait for everyone to deal with their issues, to find their bliss, and to experience beyond-the-body awareness of how the universe really works.
 We can hardly agree with any certainty with how any of it works, simply because it largely IS an issue of individual experience and perspective.

 But what if we start there, in that cognitive and energetic space of the question; one of wonder and an entry-level openness?
 What if we simply start with “I don’t know,” and, “I don’t understand,” and build from there?
-Nobody knows everything, but virtually everyone has access to know about anything and everything they want to… Thus, our cumulative collective understanding will continue to emerge and evolve.
+Nobody knows everything, but virtually everyone has access to know and learn about anything and everything they want to.
+In this way, our cumulative collective understanding should continue to emerge and evolve.